Extract from John Thomson’s Atlas of Scotland 1832. Reproduced by permission of the National Library of Scotland

 It was still marked as a smallpox hospital in the OS map published in the 1950s, but by 1961 was labelled as Fosterton Infectious Diseases Hospital.
 It seems to now be, or lately to have been, the Fosterton Firs residential care home, seemingly in the original buildings.

-GLENROTHES HOSPITAL The hospital opened in 1980.
-It was designed by the Common Services Agency for geriatric, young chronic sick and GP patients.
+GLENROTHES HOSPITAL The hospital opened in 1980 (official opening October 1981).
+It was designed by the Common Services Agency for geriatric, young chronic sick and GP patients with around 80 beds and a 20-bed day hospital.

 HUNTER HOSPITAL, HUNTER STREET, KIRKCALDY The house of St Brycedale was built in 1786 for George Heggie.
 John Hunter lived there until his death in 1916.
 In accordance with his own request he was buried in the grounds of the house where a baroque canopied monument was raised to mark his grave.
 He left the house to be furnished and equipped as a hospital for the reception of poor patients, not being paupers, who could not be treated at home and primarily for those suffering from incurable diseases.
 At the time of his death his trustees did not consider he had left sufficient funds to proceed and the estate was allowed to accumulate.